Histoplasmosis - Oral Mucosal Lesion

 Oral histoplasmosis typically manifests as one or more tender intraoral nodules or ulcers with dysphagia and/or odynophagia.
 Fever, weakness, weight loss, lymphadenopathy, and hepatosplenomegaly frequently accompany oral histoplasmosis in immunocompromised patients; however, in some cases, patients appear well.
 Oral findings may also predate the onset of systemic symptoms and signs.

-Predisposing factors include immunosuppression (including human immunodeficiency virus [HIV], organ transplantation, renal failure, prolonged use of systemic corticosteroids and other immunosuppressants, including tumor necrosis factor alpha antagonists) and advanced age.
+Predisposing factors include immunosuppression (including HIV, organ transplant, renal failure, prolonged use of systemic corticosteroids and other immunosuppressants, including tumor necrosis factor alpha antagonists) and advanced age.

 B39.9 – Histoplasmosis, unspecified